niranjankala/niranjankala.github.io/_posts/2023-09-13-unblocking-angular-cli-resolving-the-ps1-error-in-powershell.md

 # How To Fix Error "PS1 Can Not Be Loaded Because Running Scripts Is Disabled On This System" In Angular

 When working with Angular CLI (Command Line Interface) and PowerShell on Windows, you may encounter an error message that says, "PS1 cannot be loaded because running scripts is disabled on this system."
 This error typically occurs due to the security settings on your system that prevent the execution of PowerShell scripts.
-However, it's essential to resolve this issue to continue using Angular CLI effectively.
-In this guide, we will walk you through the steps to fix this error and get back to your Angular development workflow.
+However, resolving this issue is essential to continue using Angular CLI effectively.
+This guide will walk you through the steps to fix this error and get back to your Angular development workflow.

 ## Understanding the Error

-The error message you're encountering is related to PowerShell's script execution policy.
-PowerShell has different execution policies that determine whether scripts can be run and under what conditions.
+Your error message is related to PowerShell's script execution policy.
+PowerShell has different execution policies determining whether scripts can be run and under what conditions.
 The default execution policy on many Windows systems is often set to "Restricted," which prevents the execution of scripts, including Angular CLI scripts.

 ## Solution: Change the Execution Policy

-To resolve this issue, you need to change the PowerShell execution policy to allow script execution.
+To resolve this issue, you must change the PowerShell execution policy to allow script execution.
 Here are the steps to do that:

 1. **Open PowerShell as an Administrator:**
    - Click on the Windows Start button.